AnAverageHuman/aash/README.md

 ## Bugs

-- Exits when input is empty (i.e. only a newline).

 - Does not properly process lines with extra spaces.

 - Does not interpret "quoted strings" as a single token.